demisto/content-docs/content-repo/extra-docs/integrations/aws-sns.md

 * Verify that your XSOAR server HTTPS endpoint (port 443) has inbound access to Amazon Web Services.
 * Server certificates must be signed by a Certificate Authority (CA) that Amazon supports.
 For a list of supported CAs that Amazon supports, see the [Amazon documentation](https://docs.aws.amazon.com/sns/latest/dg/SendMessageToHttp.https.ca.html).

-## Configure AWS SNS to Send Notifications to XSOAR
+## Configure AWS SNS to Send Notifications to Cortex XSOAR

 1. Log in to your AWS console and select the SNS service.
 2. Click **Create topic**.